Shopping for a portable air conditioner plus heater combo? Allow us to help you make a more informed decision.

 Because of the higher overall costs of central HVAC systems, not everyone is keen on getting one.

-A portable air conditioner and heater model is an excellent alternative because of the lower upfront cost, lack of installation, and affordable running costs.
+A portable air conditioner and heater like the Black & Decker Portable AC with Heat Pump is an excellent alternative because of the lower upfront cost, lack of installation, and affordable running costs.

 Our Top 3 Picks